 Council & Democracy | Children & Families | Culture & Heritage | Economy & Enterprise | Environment & Planning | Jobs & Careers | Education and Learning | People & Community | Safety & Emergencies | Social Care & Health | Transport & Roads |

 - General Register Office Indexes

 - Marriage Notice Books

-Other denominations (Methodists, Baptists, Unitarians etc) had to apply for their chapels to be licensed to conduct marriages and could only conduct a ceremony there if a Registrar was also present, in addition to the minister, to record the events in a Register Office marriage register.
+The Church of England, Jews and Quakers could conduct and register their own marriage ceremonies.
+Other denominations (Methodists, Baptists, Unitarians, etc.) had to apply for their chapels to be licensed to conduct marriages and could only conduct a ceremony there if a local Registrar was also present, in addition to the minister, to record the events in a Register Office marriage register.

 This did not change till 1898.

-The responsibility for recording a death was placed on a relation of the deceased.
+At the same time, the responsibility for recording a death was placed on a relation of the deceased.
 The registration had to be supported by a certificate signed by a doctor, and the death had to be registered within 5 days.

 Historic and current registers of birth, marriage and death for Torbay are still held at Torbay Register Office.